In This Article

 RNA molecules contain phosphates and sugar ribose.
 Just like DNA, it also has nitrogenous bases: Adenine (A), Guanine (G), Cytosine (C), and Uracil (U).
 Take note that in DNA, Uracil (U) is replaced by Thymine (T).

-RNA plays three roles in protein synthesis: as a messenger, for transfer, and in ribosome production.
+RNA plays three roles in the production of protein: as a messenger, for transfer, and in ribosome production.
 These roles are reflected in the different types of RNA.
+RNA come in single strands.

 Not all of the genes in cells are expressed into Ribonucleic acid; only some of them are.
 The types of RNA are as follows:

-Aside from these four, there are other types of RNA that continue to revolutionize molecular biology as we know it.
+Aside from these four, other types of RNA continue to revolutionize molecular biology as we know it.
 These include siRNA (small interfering RNA) and miRNA (microRNA).

 RNA and DNA are nearly identical nucleotide polymers.
 They have the same three base pairs, except for Thymine (T) and Uracil (U).
 Thymine is found in DNA, while Uracil substitutes Thymine in RNA.